Bio

 An internationally-known expert in privacy law, Solove has been interviewed and quoted by the media in several hundred articles and broadcasts, including the New York Times, Washington Post, Wall Street Journal, USA Today, Chicago Tribune, the Associated Press, ABC, CBS, NBC, CNN, and NPR.

-He has written numerous books including Breached!: Why Data Security Law Fails and How to Improve It (Oxford 2022), Nothing to Hide: The False Tradeoff Between Privacy and Security (Yale 2011), Understanding Privacy (Harvard 2008), The Future of Reputation: Gossip, Rumor, and Privacy on the Internet (Yale 2007), and The Digital Person: Technology and Privacy in the Information Age (NYU 2004).
+He has written numerous books including On Privacy and Technology (Oxford 2025), Breached!: Why Data Security Law Fails and How to Improve It (Oxford 2022), Nothing to Hide: The False Tradeoff Between Privacy and Security (Yale 2011), Understanding Privacy (Harvard 2008), The Future of Reputation: Gossip, Rumor, and Privacy on the Internet (Yale 2007), and The Digital Person: Technology and Privacy in the Information Age (NYU 2004).

-He has also written several textbooks including Information Privacy Law (originally published in 2003, now in its 7th edition), EU Data Protection and the GDPR, Privacy and the Media, Privacy, Law Enforcement, and National Security, and Consumer Privacy and Data Protectionall co-authored with Paul M. Schwartz and published by Aspen/Wolters Kluwer.
-Additionally, Professor Solove is the author of Privacy Law Fundamentals, a treatise published by IAPP.
+He has also written several textbooks, all co-authored with Professor Paul M. Schwartz and published by Aspen Publishing Co., including Information Privacy Law (originally published in 2003, now in its 8th edition), EU Data Protection and the GDPR, Privacy and the Media, Privacy, Law Enforcement, and National Security, and Consumer Privacy and Data Protection.
+Additionally, Professor Solove is the author of Privacy Law Fundamentals (also with Paul Schwartz), a treatise published by IAPP.

 Professor Solove has written more than 100 law review articles in the Harvard Law Review, Yale Law Journal, Stanford Law Review, Columbia Law Review, NYU Law Review, Michigan Law Review, U. Pennsylvania Law Review, U. Chicago Law Review, California Law Review, Duke Law Journal, and many others.
 He has also written shorter works for Wired, Scientific American, the Washington Post, and several other magazines and periodicals.

-Professor Solove is the founder and co-organizer of several annual conferences, including The Privacy + Security Forum, the Privacy Law Scholars Conference (PLSC), the Privacy Law Salon: Privacy Roundtable, the Privacy Law Salon: Policymaker Roundtable, and the Higher Education Privacy Conference (HEPC).
+Professor Solove is the founder and co-organizer of several annual conferences, including The Privacy + Security Forum, the Privacy Law Salon: Privacy Roundtable, the Privacy Law Salon: Policymaker Roundtable, and the Higher Education Privacy Conference (HEPC).
 The largest event is the Privacy + Security Forum, an annual event that seeks to break down the silos between privacy and security.
 The event has about 800 participants and 200 speakers, including CPOs and CISOs, policymakers from the FTC, FCC, HHS, DOJ, White House, and NIST, and law firm privacy and security practice chairs.
+Solove also founded the Privacy Law Scholars Conference (PLSC), now the largest academic workshop event about privacy and technology law.
+He co-chaired it for 14 years starting from its launch in 2008 before passing the baton.

 Professor Solove has testified before Congress, has contributed to amicus briefs before the U.S. Supreme Court, and has served as a consultant or expert witness in a number of high-profile privacy cases involving Fortune 500 companies and celebrities.

 Professor Solove’s work has been cited in thousands of publications.
 He is the most-cited legal scholar born after 1970.
+He is the second most downloaded legal scholar on the Social Science Research Network with more than 550,000 downloads of his work.
 His work has been excerpted in many casebooks, and discussed in many judicial opinions, including those by the U.S. Supreme Court, federal courts of appeal, district courts, and state supreme courts.
 His book, The Future of Reputation, won the 2007 McGannon Award.
 His books have been translated into Chinese, Italian, Korean, Japanese, and Bulgarian, among other languages.

 A graduate of Yale Law School, he clerked for Judge Stanley Sporkin, U.S. District Court for the District of Columbia and Judge Pamela Ann Rymer, U.S. Court of Appeals for the 9th Circuit.
 He worked at the law firm Arnold & Porter in Washington, DC and was a Senior Policy Advisor at Hogan Lovells LLP.